 - Translated address = Private IP address within the virtual network.

 Force-tunnel all outbound internet traffic through your on-premises network using the site-to-site VPN tunnel, and route to the internet using network address translation (NAT).
-This prevents accidental leakage of any confidential information stored in your data tier and allows inspection and auditing of all outgoing traffic.
+This prevents accidental leakage of any confidential information and allows inspection and auditing of all outgoing traffic.

-Don't completely block internet traffic from the application tiers, as this will prevent these tiers from using Azure PaaS services that rely on public IP addresses, such as VM diagnostics logging, downloading of VM extensions, and other functionality.
+Don't completely block internet traffic from the resources in the spoke network subnets, as this will prevent these resources from using Azure PaaS services that rely on public IP addresses, such as VM diagnostics logging, downloading of VM extensions, and other functionality.
 Azure diagnostics also requires that components can read and write to an Azure Storage account.

 Consider using Application Gateway or Azure Front Door for SSL termination.